yegor256/datum/md/policy.md

 "Connect GitHub."
 To connect your GitHub repository to the project you should
 1) add a new Webhook: `http://p.rehttp.net/http://www.0crat.com/ghook`
-(content-type: `application/x-www-form-urlencoded`, "send me everything"), and
+(with "send me everything" option), and
 2) link the project in Slack: `links add github yegor256/cactoos`, where instead of `yegor256/cactoos` you should put the coordinates of your GitHub repository.